 That’s definitely one way to go about that, but like many things related to money, there are terms and conditions attached.
 Make sure you are aware of this before committing to an instalment plan.
 Read on to find out.

 This is where you need to prioritize; If you have a rewards credit card, what is more beneficial to you?
-Earning points on your purchase or converting your purchase into an IPP and stretch out payments and forgo your points?
+Earning points on your purchase or converting your purchase into an IPP and stretching out payments and forgoing your points?

 Don’t go out to celebrate the fact that you purchased a swanky two door refrigerator on an IPP and only have to pay a small monthly sum.
 The credit card actually deducts the entire amount from your credit limit.
 As you pay your instalments, your credit limit returns to normal.